maciejsaw/supersimple-extensible-function/README.md

 ```

 ## List of methods
-Each extensible function has has 5 phases:
+Each extensible function has 5 phases:
 - at the beginning
 - before core functionality
 - core functionality